How Easily Can Students Create in Virtual Reality? | Kevin Merges | 3 Min Read

 Kevin Merges

-Dr. Kevin Merges has been Executive Director of Global Education Programs and Director of The Innovation Center, Rutgers Preparatory School (NJ) since 2014.
-Previously, he was a teacher and Director of Program Advancement at Rutgers Prep School since 2000.
+Dr. Kevin Merges is Chief Global Impact Officer and Director of Business Development at Saddle River Day School (NJ).
+Previously, he was Executive Director of Global Education Programs and Director of The Innovation Center, Rutgers Preparatory School (NJ) since 2014.
+He was also a teacher and Director of Program Advancement at Rutgers Prep School since 2000.
 He has taught math and research at Rutgers Preparatory School and Rutgers University.
 He serves as a representative of the United Nations Education Committee.